spruceid/rebase/demo/witness/endpoints.md

 }
 ```

-(NOTE: The Rebase Witness SDK also supports LD-proof format, even though this demo ommits it).
+(NOTE: The Rebase Witness SDK also supports LD-proof format, even though this demo omits it).

 The `POST` body of `/statement` (and all routes supported by the Witness) are described in the [Rebase Witness SDK](https://github.com/spruceid/rebase/tree/main/rust/rebase_witness_sdk), in the `src/types.rs` file, defined as `StatementReq`.